ipython/ipyparallel/docs/source/parallel/parallel_intro.rst

 * The IPython schedulers.
 * The controller client.

-These components live in the :mod:`IPython.parallel` package and are installed with IPython.
+These components live in the :mod:`ipython_parallel` package and are installed with IPython.
 They do, however, have additional dependencies that must be installed.
 For more information, see our :ref:`installation documentation <install_index>`.